fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Date: 17/03/2022

-Functionality: Show us the balance in the withdraw form.

 Steps to reproduce:
-1)We introduce a correct username and password : jsmith@demo.io-Demo123!.
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
-2)We click submit the form
+2)Click submit the form
-3)We click on "withdraw"
+3)Click on "withdraw".
 4)Select the account Individual Checking.

-Expected Result: Let us sign in, take us to the Bank's withdraw form and after clicking the account show us the balance.
+Expected Result: Sign in, open the Bank's withdraw form and after clicking the account show the balance.

 49)
 Title : Balance visualization when selecting the account Individual Savings